Skip to content

 If you have frozen sperm, the type of treatment to use depends on the number and quality of the sperm stored.
 IVF and IUI pregnancy rates are the same using frozen sperm and fresh sperm.
 If you have embryos frozen, the chance of pregnancy is similar to that from using fresh embryos.
 About 95% of embryos survive freezing and thawing.
 Eggs are more prone to damage from freezing and thawing than embryos, and there is more variation in egg survival between individual women than there is for embryo survival.

 For some women 90% or more of their eggs survive, while for others the rate may be closer to 50-70%.
-If an egg survives,
+It may be 0% in very rare cases.

 Ready to start your fertility journey?